cloud-ark/kubeplus/README.md

 The KubePlus components that run outside the cluster are: the KubePlus SaaS Manager control center and kubectl plugins.

 The KubePlus SaaS Manager control center consists of ``Provider portal`` through which providers can manage their SaaS across different clusters.
-It comes with integrated Prometheus that enables tracking resource metrics for service instances.
+It comes with integrated Prometheus that enables tracking resource metrics for service instances, as seen below.

 <p align="center">
 <img src="./docs/jenkins-cpu-graph.jpg" width="700" height="300" class="center">